pd3v/fluX.js/README.md

 # fluX
 A nano API for generative music in the browser.
+Check it out "in action" ➫ https://pd3v.github.io/

 ## How to use it
 Add references to **sequencer.js**, **generator.js** and **synth.js** on your website project,